DoganM95/CP2077-Modding-Guide/README.md

 # Intro

 Personal guide for cyberpunk 2077, to get started with modding by writing own scripts and db modifications.
+The guide contains methods (redmod) that are not popular but necessary to do at least once, to understand how modding for this game works.
+Afterwards, the most state-of-the-art method can be used only and other methods be left behind, to ensure gradual learning.

 # Getting started